razvanred/UniUD/Cavasin/interactive 3d graphics/transformations.md

 ## [The Math behind (most) 3D games - Perspective Projection](https://www.youtube.com/watch?v=U0_ONQQ5ZNM)

 * Clip space doesn't turn the frustum into a cube, it's just a 4D projective space $\mathbb P^4(\mathbb R)$.
-This is done by the perspective division, which brings us in NDC space (a projected affine space $\mathbb R^3$ with $x_{4}=1$).
+This is instead done by the perspective division, which brings us in NDC space (a projected affine space $\mathbb R^3$ with $x_{4}=1$).
-* Clipping can be done in the clip space (by interpreting the homogeneous coordinates), or in NDC (interpreting the depth values).
+* Clipping can be done in the clip space (by interpreting the $w$ coordinates), or in NDC (interpreting the z-buffer).
 Clipping in NDC has the advantage that it's generic, as any projection technique can be brought to NDC.

 ## Normal transformations